-This guide assumes that you are familiar with the concept of the Security World, described in the User Guide.
+This guide assumes that you are familiar with the concept of the Security World.
 It is intended for experienced programmers and assumes that you are familiar with the following documentation:

 - The nCore Developer Tutorial, which describes how to write applications using an nShield module. - The nCore API Documentation (supplied as HTML), which describes the nCore API.